bufbuild/protobuf-es/docs/runtime_api.md

 parsing behavior:

 - `ignoreUnknownFields?: boolean`<br/>
-   By default, the Proto3 JSON parser should reject unknown fields This option overrides this behavior and ignores unknown fields in parsing, as well as unrecognized enum string representations.
+   By default, unknown fields are rejected.u
+   This option overrides this behavior and ignores unknown fields in parsing, as well as unrecognized enum string representations.
 - `typeRegistry?: IMessageTypeRegistry`<br/>